Pompeo says Trump-Kim summit to be held somewhere in Asia

 In an interview with Fox News Channel, Pompeo said the North Koreans had agreed the second summit between the two leaders would be held at the end of February.

-“We’ll do it someplace in Asia,” he said.
+“We’ll do it some place in Asia,” he said.

 “I am dispatching a team there.
 They’re headed that way now to lay the foundations for what I hope will be a substantial additional step toward the path for not only denuclearization of the peninsula but a brighter future for the North Korean people,” Pompeo said.